What to Do If Dangerous Weather Caused a Pennsylvania Truck Accident

 The Dangerous Combination of Large Commercial Semi-Trucks and Adverse Weather Conditions

 As more traffic congests the roads, accidents grow more frequent with more injuries and catastrophic results.
 Accidents involving semi trucks are usually more severe mostly because of the weight disparity between semi trucks and the average passenger car.
-Often, the accidents that occur are caused by driver or failed equipment.
+Often, the accidents that occur are caused by driver negligence or failed equipment.
 What happens when adverse weather conditions aggravate the negligent driving or failed equipment on highways and other roadways?

 According to the U.S. Federal Highway Administration (FHWA), adverse weather is the second largest cause of non-recurring congestion.
 Other examples of causes of non-recurring congestion are crashes, work zones, or vehicle breakdowns – circumstances that don’t normally cause congestion on a particular roadway.
 Conditions like snow, ice, and fog cause 15 percent of non-recurring delay.
 Likewise, even a light rain slows traffic down and can increase travel time delay by 12 to 20 percent.
 Travel time delays for semi truck drivers can result in negative financial impacts.
 In metropolitan areas, truckers annually lose an estimated $3.4 billion (about 32 million hours) stuck in weather-related traffic delays.